-In December 2009, the FRBNY conducted a set of small-scale, real-value, triparty reverse repos with primary dealers.
+In December 2009, the FRBNY conducted its first set of small-scale, real-value, triparty reverse repos with primary dealers.
 Reverse repos are a tool that could be used to support a reduction in monetary accommodation at the appropriate time.
-These transactions were conducted to ensure operational readiness at the Federal Reserve, the major clearing banks, and the primary dealers, and had no material impact on the availability of reserves or on market rates.
-In August 2010, the FRBNY conducted another series of small-scale, real-value reverse repurchase transactions with primary dealers using all eligible collateral types, including, for the first time, agency MBS from the SOMA portfolio.
+Under a reverse repo, the FRBNY Trading Desk sells a security under an agreement to repurchase that security in the future.
+A reverse repo is the economic equivalent of collateralized borrowing.
+The FRBNY periodically conducts these transactions to ensure operational readiness at the Federal Reserve, the major clearing banks, and the primary dealers; the transactions had no material impact on the availability of reserves or on market rates.

+In August 2010, the FRBNY conducted another series of small-scale, real-value reverse repos with primary dealers using all eligible collateral types, including, for the first time, agency MBS from the SOMA portfolio.
+The results of these operations are available on the FRBNY website at www.newyorkfed.org/markets/omo/dmm/temp.cfm.
+The outstanding amounts of reverse repos are reported weekly in tables 1, 2, 9, and 10 of the H.4.1 statistical release.

+Since late 2009, the FRBNY has taken steps to expand the types of counterparties for some OMOs to include entities other than primary dealers.
 On March 8, 2010, the FRBNY announced the beginning of a program to expand its counterparties for conducting reverse repos.
-This expansion is intended to enhance the capacity of such operations to drain reserves beyond what could likely be conducted through primary dealers.
-The additional counterparties will not be eligible to participate in transactions conducted by the FRBNY other than reverse repos.
+This expansion was intended to enhance the capacity of such operations to drain reserves beyond what could likely be conducted through primary dealers.
+The additional counterparties are not eligible to participate in transactions conducted by the FRBNY other than reverse repos.

 Over time, the FRBNY expects that it will modify the counterparty criteria to include a broader set of counterparties and anticipates that it will publish criteria for additional types of firms and for expanded eligibility within previously identified types of firms.
-In this context, the FRBNY published the Reverse Repurchase Transaction (RRP) Eligibility Criteria for Money Funds for the first set of expanded counterparties, domestic money market mutual funds, and on April 30, 2010, published the Reverse Repurchase Program Form Master Repurchase Agreement for Money Funds, which sets out the legal terms and conditions under which the FRBNY and its money market mutual fund counterparties may undertake reverse repos.
+In this context, the FRBNY published the Reverse Repurchase Transaction Eligibility Criteria for Money Funds for the first set of expanded counterparties, domestic money market mutual funds, and, on April 30, 2010, published the Reverse Repurchase Program Form Master Repurchase Agreement for Money Funds, which sets out the legal terms and conditions under which the FRBNY and its money market mutual fund counterparties may undertake reverse repos.\(^1\)